Alexanderstr2/Lambda/README.md

 Version 4 will introduce the option to be offered as a SaaS to search listings and offer other benifical campaign planning solutions and integrations

 For more information read the whitepaper here!

+## Disclaimer
+Only webscrape with premission from the website owner.
+Running this script and/or program may violate terms and conditions of websites, code is provided for educational purposes only.
+The uses takes al responsibility over ensuring their use of this tool complies with website terms and all applicable laws and regulations.